jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-03-31-holybro-kopis2-hdv-dji-air-unit/index.md

 I don't want to discourage you from building one from scratch, however, in fact, I always encourage you to try and build your own, but especially if it's your first one, I **highly** recommend grabbing a prebuilt drone that you can learn to fly on and enjoy, as well as learn to repair when you crash it.

 If you decide to follow along and grab the same quad as I did, do note that the Holybro Kopis 2 HDV can be purchased with and without the DJI air unit.
-Because I grabbed a DJI bundle with the goggles, controller and air unit already, I opted in to grab the Holybro Kopis without the air unit.
+Because I grabbed a DJI bundle with the goggles, controller, and air unit already, I opted in to grab the Holybro Kopis without the air unit.

 If you are in the same boat as me, I'll include instructions on how to completely set up your quad if you need to add the DJI air unit on your own.